sithmel/Do-androids-dream-of-electric-duck/README.md

 run(asyncIterable, (item) => { console.log(item) })
 ```
-Note: This can be consumed like this:
+Note: This can be consumed like the example.
 ---
 #### for await..of
 ```js